-Morten Bennedsen’s research has been cited in many international newspapers including Wall Street Journal, International Herald Tribune, and business newspapers in Germany, Nederland, Portugal, Norway and Denmark.
+Morten Bennedsen’s research has been cited in many international newspapers including The Wall Street Journal, International Herald Tribune and business newspapers in Germany, Nederland, Portugal, Norway and Denmark.

 - Journal Articles - The Causal Effect of Board Size in the Performance of Small and Medium Sized Firms - Journal of Banking and Finance